 This was horrible for an entirely different reason.
 Regardless, Auschwitz tops my list of worst travel moments of 2016.
 It’s a dark place.
 It’s a sad place.
 Auschwitz screwed me up emotionally.
 It screwed me up so bad that I still haven’t found the words to write about it.
 Someday I will post about our visit to the concentration camp, but right now I still have an aching in my heart that almost brings me to tears every time I think about Auschwitz.
 I’m thankful Avery was oblivious to the horrors of this place.
+In fact, she slept nearly the entire time we were there.
 Had she been a few years older, we would have skipped it entirely.
 I’m not sure when Avery will ever go to Auschwitz again.
 Perhaps as a teen, but most likely, she will have to go as an adult, because I just don’t think I could do it again.

 Best travel moments of 2016

 Now — after ending my list of worst travel moments on an extremely depressing note… Let’s take a look at our best moments to cheer you up!